legendofmiracles/minecraft-bte-aws-server/README.md

 Future functionality:
 * add Discord bot for both starting and stopping the Minecraft instance

+# How to setup
+* Go through Prequesities and Setup

 ## Prerequisites
 * An AWS account with user credentials for programmatic access - see <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console>
 * Download and install terraform from <https://www.terraform.io/downloads.html>